 If you have any questions about PCI DSS, please speak to your manager for guidance.
 Any further queries should be referred to the PCI DSS Team.

 PCI DSS Contacts

-The PCI DSS team can be contacted by email at PCIDSS@hope.ac.uk.
+The PCI DSS team, contact details can be found in the PCI DSS Policy